JitkaCNGroup/lentils/testing/Test cases overview.md

 # Organizator - test cases

+1. Organizer001 - no team and cypher
-1. Org001 - view cypher list
+1. Organizer002 - view cypher list
-1. Org002 - view cypher list detail for a team
+1. Organizer003 - view cypher list detail for a team
-1. Org003 - set all cypher statuses for a team
+1. Organizer004 - set all cypher statuses for a team
-1. Org004 - take hint and revert hint for a team
+1. Organizer005 - take hint and revert hint for a team
+1. Organizer006 - view team score
+1. Organizer007 - view team score detail

 # Game - test cases